El Dorado County, California

 El Dorado Hills, Pilot Hill, Georgetown - GAS

-Quick Ride: Quick blast of a quintessential Foothill road, curvaceous, fast, fun, and likely deserted.
-Build this one into the day's ride, or make it a leg in your route up through the Sierra Foothills.
+Quick Ride: Quick blast on a quintessential Sierra Foothill road, curvaceous, fast, fun, and likely deserted.
+Build this one into the day's ride, or make it a leg in your route up through the Sierra Nevada Foothills.

 Holy Grail Triad - Part I